UPPMAX/programming_formalisms/docs/algorithms/function_design.md

 You rarely need `and` in a function name.
 Possible exception: mean and standard deviation

-## What is a good function?
-2/3

-A good function:

-- **Has a clear name**
-- **Does one thing correctly**
-- Is tested
-- Gives clear error messages
-- Is documented
-- Fast iff needed

 ## A good function is tested

-- F.2: A function should perform a single logical operation [CppCore F.2] A function that performs a single operation is simpler to understand, test, and reuse.
+- A function should perform a single logical operation `[CppCore F.2]`.
+  A function that performs a single operation is simpler to understand, test, and reuse.
 - [Joint Strike Fighter Coding Standards, section 3](http://www.stroustrup.com/JSF-AV-rules.pdf):